Imraan Faruque: Personal life

-He was born on August 9, 1984 in Alexandria, Virginia, but soon moved to Charlottesville, Virginia, where he lived until 2002 when he moved to Blacksburg, Virginia, where he earned a B.S. in aerospace engineering at Virginia Tech.
-Also was in US FIRST robotics competition.
-Imraan is the brother of fellow Virginia Tech graduate, Ruel Faruque, a researcher and team member for the Virginia Tech DARPA Urban Challenge team.
-On July 16, 2016 he was married to Rachel Mumbert.
+Faruque was born on August 9, 1984, in Alexandria, Virginia, but soon moved to Charlottesville, Virginia, where he lived until 2002.
+Faruque then moved to Blacksburg, Virginia, where he earned a B.S. in aerospace engineering at Virginia Tech.
+Faruque participated in the FIRST Robotics Competition.
+Faruque is the brother of fellow Virginia Tech graduate, Ruel Faruque, a researcher and team member for the Virginia Tech DARPA Urban Challenge team.
+On July 16, 2016, he was married to Rachel Mumbert.